Your home for information on the guided bird walks led each week in

 75th St. East and Fifth Avenue.
 The easiest way to get there is to enter the park at 72nd and Fifth Avenue.
-Just a few feet inside the park there are steps at your right leading down to the sailboat pond, known officially as Conservatory Water.
+Just a few feet inside the park there are steps at your right leading down to the Model Boat Pond or Sailboat Pond, known officially as Conservatory Water.
+This is a small body of water entirely surrounded by concrete.
+There is a tiny "boathouse" here for storage of model boats, but this is no the Boathouse you are seeking.
 If you pause to look up at the buildings here, you can see the nest of the world’s most famous redtail hawk, Pale Male.
 It’s located on the curved cornice over the top center window of the shorter apartment building nestled between two taller buildings.

-At the bottom of the path at the pond, turn left on any of the several paths there and walk about a hundred yards to the East Drive.
-You will see the Boathouse across the drive on the Central Park lake.
+At the bottom of the path at the pond, turn left on any of the several paths there (or into the interior of the park away from 5th Avenue, whichever direction you enter from) and walk about a hundred yards to the East Drive.
+You will see the Boathouse (pictured) across the drive on the Central Park lake.
 The group generally meets inside at the tables in the cafeteria area, or during good weather, out front.
 Just look for folks with binoculars.
 There is also a “Nature Book” located here, where Bob DeCandido and other birders log recent Central Park bird and nature sightings.